VioletsOleander/vault-vanilla/paper-notes/mlsys/Scaling Distributed Machine Learning with a Parameter Server-2014-OSDI.md

 We collected an ad click prediction dataset with 170 billion examples and 65 billion unique features.
 This dataset is 636 TB uncompressed (141 TB compressed).
 We ran the parameter server on 1000 machines, each with 16 physical cores, 192GB DRAM, and connected by  $10\mathrm{Gb}$  Ethernet.
 800 machines acted as workers, and 200 were parameter servers.
 The cluster was in concurrent use by other (unrelated) tasks during operation.

 **Algorithm:** We used a state-of-the-art distributed regression algorithm (Algorithm 3, [31, 32]).
 It differs from the simpler variant described earlier in four ways: First, only a block of parameters is updated in an iteration.
 Second, the workers compute both gradients and the diagonal part of the second derivative on this block.
 Third, the parameter servers themselves must perform complex computation: the servers update the model by solving a proximal operator based on the aggregated local gradients.
-Fourth, we use a bounded-delay model over iterations and use a "KKT" filter to suppress transmission of parts of the generated gradient update that are small enough that their effect is likely to be negligible.6
+Fourth, we use a bounded-delay model over iterations and use a "KKT" filter to suppress transmission of parts of the generated gradient update that are small enough that their effect is likely to be negligible.

 To the best of our knowledge, no open source system can scale sparse logistic regression to the scale described in this paper.7 We compare the parameter server with two special-purpose systems, named System A and B, developed by a large internet company.